doxakis/WeeklyActivities/readme.md

 - Browse to the exe (for example, if you use the debug build: C:\path\to\the\repo\WeeklyActivities\bin\Debug\WeeklyActivities.exe)
 - Press Finish
 - Reboot or run it manually (double click on the Shortcut)

+Can I change the inactivity delay?

+Just open the file App.config and change the value of the key InactivityDelayInMinutes.

 # Copyright and license
 Code released under the MIT license.